section-engineering-education/engineering-education/stream-filter-in-java-using-lambda-expressions/index.md

 We used multiple conditions with filter() such as marks and identity of the employees

 ### Methods for dealing with exceptions
 The filter method is used to evaluate predicates that do not throw exceptions when they are evaluated.
 The functional interfaces of the Java programming language do not specify any kind of exceptions, whether checked or unchecked.

-Lambda expressions, introduced in Java 8, began to make functional programming easier by giving a simple mechanism to define behavior in a function.
-Furthermore, the Functional Interfaces given by the JDK are inadequate for dealing with exceptions.
+Functional Interfaces given by the JDK are inadequate for dealing with exceptions.
 The resulting code becomes complex and complicated when dealing with them.

 The handling of exceptions in lambda expressions shall next be explored in detail using several alternative approaches.